 - Fecal Occult Blood Test (FOBT) once every (12 months) (includes: guaiac (gFOBT) and Fecal Immunochemical Test (FIT))

-- Flexible sigmoidoscopy within the last five years (60 months)
+- Flexible sigmoidoscopy every five years (60 months)

-- CT colonography within the last five years (60 months)
+- CT colonography every five years (60 months)

-- FIT-DNA test within the last three years (36 months)
+- FIT-DNA test every one to three years (12 to 36 months)

 - Colonoscopy every ten years (120 months)